 Fishery interactions with monk seals can include direct interaction with gear (hooking or entanglement), seal consumption of discarded catch, and competition for prey.
 Entanglement of monk seals in derelict fishing gear, which is believed to originate outside the Hawaiian archipelago, is described in a separate section.
 Fishery interactions are a serious concern in the MHI, especially involving nearshore fisheries managed by the State of Hawaii (Gobush et al. 2016).
 There are no fisheries operating in or near the NWHI.
-In 2017, 21 seal hookings were documented (two were inferred from monofilament line extending from seals' mouths), two were classified as serious and 19 as non-serious injuries.
-Of the non-serious injuries, 6 would have been deemed serious had they not been mitigated (Henderson 2018a, Mercer 2018).
+In 2019, 17 seal hookings were documented, one of which was classified as serious and 16 as non-serious injuries.
+Of the non-serious injuries, five would have been deemed serious had they not been mitigated (Henderson 2019a, Mercer 2021).
 The hooks involved included circle, treble and J-hooks of widely varying sizes.
+Two seals that had been previously scored as having serious injuries from hooking in 2018 have been reclassified as having non-serious injuries upon further review.
+Also, two mitigated serious injuries reported as fishery interactions in 2018 were reclassified as debris entanglements.
 Monk seals also interact with nearshore gillnets, and several confirmed deaths have resulted.
-One confirmed gillnet mortality occurred in 2017, and three mortalities in 2016-2017 are considered suspect net mortalities (Mercer 2018), based on necropsy findings of probable peracute underwater entrapment (drowning) (Moore et al. 2013).
-A novel fishery mortality occurred in 2017 when an adult male seal drowned in a submerged mariculture fish pen off the coast of Hawaii Island.
-No mortality or serious injuries have been attributed to the MHI bottomfish handline fishery (Table 3).
-Published studies on monk seal prey selection based upon scat/spew analysis and video from seal-mounted cameras revealed evidence that monk seals fed on families of bottomfish which contain commercial species (many previtems recovered from scats and spews were identified only to the level of family; Goodman-Lowe 1998, Longenecker et al. 2006, Parrish et al. 2000).
+In 2019, the deaths of two seals were attributed to net drowning based on necropsy and other information.
+A third seal was suspected of having drowned in a net but the carcass was at sea and could not be recovered.
+No mortality or injuries have been attributed to the MHI bottomfish handline fishery (Table 3).
+Published studies on monk seal prey selection based upon scat/spew analysis and video from seal-mounted cameras revealed evidence that monk seals fed on families of bottomfish which contain commercial species (many prey items recovered from scats and spews were identified only to the level of family; Goodman-Lowe 1998, Longenecker et al. 2006, Parrish et al. 2000).
 Quantitative fatty acid signature analysis (QFASA) results support previous studies illustrating that monk seals consume a wide range of species (Iverson et al. 2011).
 However, deepwater-slope species, including two commercially targeted bottomfishes and other species not caught in the fishery, were estimated to comprise a large portion of the diet for some individuals.
 Similar species were estimated to be consumed by seals regardless of location, age or gender, but the relative importance of each species varied.
 Diets differed considerably between individual seals.
 These results highlight the need to better understand potential ecological interactions with the MHI bottomfish handline fishery.

 Table 3.
 Summary of mortality, serious and non-serious injury of Hawaiian monk seals due to fisheries and calculation of annual mortality rate. n/a indicates that sufficient data are not available.
 Percent observer coverage for the deep and shallow-set components, respectively, of the pelagic longline fishery, are shown.
 Total non-serious injuries are presented as well as, in parentheses, the number of those injuries that would have been deemed serious had they not been mitigated (e.g., by de-hooking or disentangling).
-Data for MHI bottomfish and nearshore fisheries are based upon incidental observations (i.e., hooked seals and those entangled in active gear).
-All hookings not clearly attributable to either fishery with certainty were attributed to the bottomfish fishery, and hookings which resulted in injury of unknown severity were classified as serious.
 Nearshore fisheries injuries and mortalities include seals entangled/drowned in nearshore gillnets and hooked/entangled in hook-and-line gear, recognizing that it is not possible to determine whether the nets or hook-and-line gear involved were being used for commercial purposes.